Skip to contents

 assay

 Character.
-If the Seurat object contains multiple RNA assays, you may specify which one to use (for example 'RNA2' if you have created a second RNA assay you named 'RNA2'.
+The name of an assay containing the layer with the expression matrix.
+If the seurat_object contains multiple 'RNA' assays, you may specify which one to use (for example, 'RNA2' if you have created a second 'RNA' assay you named 'RNA2'.
 See Seurat v5 vignettes for more information).
-You may also use another assay such as 'SCT' to pull features expression from.
+You may also use another assay, such as 'SCT', to pull feature expression from.

 layer

 Character.
-Formerly known as slot.
-If you have split layers the function will always join them before searching features and adding the signatures.
+The name of a layer (formerly known as slot) which stores the expression matrix.
+If the seurat_object contains split layers, the function will always join them before searching features and adding the signatures.

 species

 Character.
-The species name to be passed to msigdbr to build the pathways database.
-Use msigdbr_species for the list of available species.
+The species name to be internally passed to msigdbr to build the pathway database.
+Use msigdbr::msigdbr_species for the names of available species.

 category

 Character.
-The category or categories to be passed to msigdbr to build the pathways database.
-Use msigdbr_collections for the list of available categories (gs_cat column).
+The names of one or several categories to be internally passed to msigdbr to build the pathway database.
+Use msigdbr::msigdbr_collections for the names of available categories (gs_cat column).
 If NULL, all categories will be used.

 subcategory

 Character.
-The subcategory or subcategories to be passed to msigdbr to build the pathways database.
-Use msigdbr_collections for the list of available subcategories (gs_subcat column).
+The names of one or several subcategories to be internally passed to msigdbr to build the pathway database.
+Use msigdbr::msigdbr_collections for the names of available subcategories (gs_subcat column).
 If NULL, all subcategories will be used.

 pathways

 Character.
-The names of the pathways to be used to create the signatures.
-You may provide either a pathway id (for example, 'GO:0006574') or a name matching the pattern found in gs_name column (all caps and underscores between words).
-Please note that you may also provide a partial match (for example, 'TYPE_I_INTERFERON') and the function will find all pathways containing this partial string.
+The names of one or several pathways to be searched in the pathway database and added as signatures.
+You may provide either a pathway id (for example, 'GO:0006574') or a name matching the pattern found in the gs_name column (uppercase letters and underscores between words).
+Please note that you may also provide a partial match (for example, 'TYPE_I_INTERFERON') and the function will find all pathways containing this partial pattern.
 Beware that this may result in a large number of pathways to be added as signatures (using only.features = TRUE is highly recommended) but is very handy to explore all pathways of interest in a particular biological process.

 min.features

 Numeric.
-The minimum number of features present in the Seurat object for a pathway to be considered.
+The minimum number of features present in the seurat_object for a pathway to be added as a signature.

 signatures.names

 Character.
-Either 'id' which will add pathways ids as signatures (e.g. GO:0004657, hsa05200 etc), or 'name' which will add pathways names as signatures, which might be very long.
-You may also provide a vector of custom names to be used as signatures names in the Seurat object, whose length must match the number of pathways.
-If multiple results are found for a pathway, the function will append a number to the corresponding signature name for each result.
+Either 'id', which will add the ids of the pathways as signature names (for example, 'GO:0004657', 'hsa05200' etc), or 'name', which will add the names of the pathways as signature names (for example, 'GOBP_T_CELL_RECEPTOR_SIGNALING_PATHWAY').
+You may also provide custom names to be used as signature names, whose length must match the length of pathways supplied.
+If multiple results are found for a pathway, the function will append a number to the corresponding custom signature name for each result.

 method

 Character.
-The method you want to use to calculate the module scores, either 'UCell' or 'Seurat'.
+The method used to calculate the module scores, either 'UCell' or 'Seurat'.

 only.features

 Logical.
-If TRUE, the function will not add any signature to the Seurat object and will only return the Seurat object as well as the features from the pathways found in the Seurat object and the features present in the Seurat object.
+If TRUE, the function will not add any signature to the seurat_object and will only return the feature names from the pathways found in the seurat_object and the feature names present in the seurat_object.

 fail.safe

 Numeric.
-The maximum number of signatures the function will attempt to add to the Seurat object.
-If the number of signatures found is higher than this number, the function will not add any signature to the Seurat object and will only return the Seurat object as well as the features from the pathways found in the Seurat object and the features present in the Seurat object.
+The maximum number of signatures the function will attempt to add to the seurat_object.
+If the number of signatures found is higher than this number, the function will not add any signature, and will instead return the seurat_object as well as the feature names from the pathways found in the seurat_object and the feature names present in the seurat_object.
+This prevents the function from adding a large number of signatures to the seurat_object by mistake.

 verbose